KPEN 101.3 FM, San Francisco

 On August 25, 1959, KPEN’s power was increased to 35,000 watts from its new transmitter site on San Bruno Mountain, making its high-fidelity monaural signal available to a greater number of audio enthusiasts around the Bay Area.

-KPEN began test broadcasts in multiplex stereo in July 1961 (receiving FCC authorization on August 10, 1961), becoming the first station west of the Mississippi using this method of transmission, at which time “Excursions In Sound” became “Excursions In Stereo.”
+KPEN began broadcasting in multiplex stereo in July 1961 (according to Mr. Gabbert in the 1962 edition of “Excursions” available on this page), becoming the first station west of the Mississippi using this method of broadcasting, at which time “Excursions In Sound” became “Excursions In Stereo.”
 In December 1968, KPEN became KIOI and began announcing itself under the trademarked “K-101” identifier to more closely associate itself with its position on the FM dial.